ggould75/Mazes/README.md

 I'm just having fun with Swift, TDD to generate and solve Mazes.

-A 5x5 generated with binary tree algorithm +---+---+---+---+---+
+A 5x5 maze generated with binary tree algorithm +---+---+---+---+---+
 |                   |
 +---+   +   +---+   +